Met Office Predicts Hot, Humid Weather For Sindh - UrduPoint

 Met Office Predicts Hot, Humid Weather For Sindh

-However, partly cloudy weather is forecast in the coastal areas of the province.
+However, partly cloudy weather is forecast in coastal areas of the province.

-While wind or thunderstorms are expected at isolated places in Sanghar, Ghotki, Mirpurkhas, Tharparkar, Umarkot and their surroundings during the evening or night.
+Whoever, rain-wind or thunderstorm is expected at isolated places in Sukkur, Ghotki, Kashmore and their surrounding areas during evening or night.

 Mainly, hot and humid weather is likely to prevail in the province.